 - Preparing online company establishment procedures

-- Filing company details at Istanbul Chamber of Commerce online
+- Filing company details at the Istanbul Chamber of Commerce online

 - Filing company Articles of Incorporation online and getting it approved